 THE SOLUTION AND RESULTS

-Glendon uses VoiceBoxer to run multilingual mock conferences with full simultaneous interpreting teams for both our Year One and Year Two students.
+Glendon uses VoiceBoxer to run multilingual mock conferences with full simultaneous interpreting teams for both, their Year One and Year Two students.
 The most important benefit is that students can work remotely as they would on site: in teams of two, taking turns and using relay when required.
 Another key point is the high quality of VoiceBoxer’s video and audio feed – we all know that sound quality can make or break an interpretation, and VoiceBoxer has always come through in that respect.
 Also, the platform allows for direct communication between participants (boothmates, interpreting team members and event moderators) and can be configured for what seems to be an unlimited number of language combinations and booths.
 Best of all, VoiceBoxer’s real-time back-end assistance ensures that even the most unwieldy of events will run smoothly – and if there is any hitch, there’s real-time tech support is ready to jump in.

 active language channels at once are used for running multilingual mock conferences.